ralphcasipe1/just-do-the-testing/chaos-engineering/INTRODUCTION.md

 It is a new approach to software development and testing designed to eliminate some of that unpredictability by putting that complexity and interdependence to the test.

-The idea is to put MOST parts of your system in a deterministic manner by performing controller experiments in a distributed environment.
+The idea is to put MOST parts of your system in a deterministic manner by performing controlled experiments in a distributed environment.
 This will help your team build confidence in the system's ability to tolerate the inevitable failures.

 In other words, break your system on purpose to find out where the weakness are.
 That way, you can fix them before they break unexpectedly and hurt the business and your users.